SCsupercraft/jacks-economy/versioned_docs/version-1.20.1/admin-tutorial/server-config/changing-wallet-capacity/index.md

 tags: ['config', 'currency']
 ---

-# Changing The Capacity Of Wallets
+# Changing the Capacity of Wallets

 In **default currency mode** you can easily can the capacity of wallets using the **server config**, on the otherhand changing the capacity of wallets in **single item currency mode** is a bit more difficult and **requires a mod** that can change the stack size of items.
 In this tutorial we will be using [Bigger Stacks](https://www.curseforge.com/minecraft/mc-mods/bigger-stacks).